anywhichway/ipvfs/README.md

 }
 ```

+## async ipfs.files.versioned.rebase(path:string,readOptions={},writeOptions={})

+Makes the provided version be the base version.
+Preserves history that is after the new base.
+Renumbers numeric version numbers but leave string versions the same.
+Sets `mtime` on all subsequent versions in the preserved history to the time of the rebase.
+Adds a `rebased` array to the first change record.
+The rebased array has one entry for every time the file is rebased.
+Each entry is the version number and the time in milliseconds of the rebase.

+`path` is a file path including a `#` version number or an `@` version identifier.

+`readOptions` are the standard `ipfs.files.read` options.

+`writeOptions` are the standard `ipfs.files.write` options;

-## async ipfs.files.versioned.write(path:string,content:string|Buffer,{version,...restOfMetadata}={})
+## async ipfs.files.versioned.write(path:string,content:string|Buffer|Object,{metadata={},asBase:boolean,...restOfOptions}={})

 Writes a versioned file.

+`{version,...restOfMetadata} = metadata`

 `version` and `...restOfMetadata` are optional.

 When `version` is provided, it should be a string.
 It can be retrieved using the `@` form of `read`.
 Semantic versioning, .e.g. `@1.0.1` is not required, but certainly possible.
 The calling library will need to handle the semantics.
-When a version is not provided, a sequential number is assigned that is the same as the history index postion + 1.
-Previous versiouns can always be retrieved using the `#` from of `read`.
+When a version is not provided, a sequential number is assigned that is the same as the history index position + 1.
+Previous versions can always be retrieved using the `#` from of `read`.

-the `restOfMetadata` can be any JSON key vale pairs, including nested ones.
+the `restOfMetadata` can be any JSON key value pairs, including nested ones.

-If the file at path does not exist, it is created.

 If there are any changes to the `content`, `version` or `restOfMetadata` since the previous write a new `ChangeRecord` is added to the history.
 Leaving properties out of `restOfMetadata` has them remain the same.
 To delete a property, use an explicit value of `undefined` or `null`.

+`asBase` instructs `ipvfs` to use the content as the base version.
+History is truncated.
+An array `rebased` is added to the first change record.
+See the function`rebase` for a description.

+`restOfOptions` are the standard options for `ipfs.files.write`.

+Note: Writing a new version with an Object as content is compatible with files that have previously held strings, but not with those that have held Buffers.
+Work to relax this constraint is in progress.

+If the file at path does not exist, it is created.

 # Release History (Reverse Chronological Order)

+2023-01-07 v0.0.10a Added `rebase` and `asBase` capability.
+Added JSON save and restore capability.
+Updated docs.
+Functionally complete.
+Next version will be a BETA.

 2023-01-06 v0.0.9a Updated docs.
 Implemented large file example, for which chunking works.